jbflores95/user-and-group-policy/README.md

 </p>
 <p>
 - Navigate yourself back to Client-1 and log in as mydom.com\jane_admin.
-If it's already up, then bring the browser up.
+If it's already up, then bring the window up.
 </p>
 - Open Command Prompt and enter gpupate /force, Press Enter.
 </p>